Athenian-ComputerScience-Fall2020/tic-tac-toe-mishikag/pseudocode.md

     * print the board

 * define the function "game"
-    * the variable a equals X
+    * the variable a equals player X because X goes first
-    count is equal to 0
+    * count is equal to 0

     * for i in the range of 10:
         * call the function real_board with parameter the_board